daschi/whiteboard-app/README.md

 I chose to pursue these technologies because I'm interested in collaborative web spaces for teaching and learning foreign languages.
 Online language classes are much cooler when you can write, draw, play and listen to videos, and chat together at the same time.
 I want to learn how these technologies work so that I'm better prepared to enter the field of real-time collaborative web services.

+The project holds a whiteboard with various colors and line widths that multiple people can draw on from different browsers.
+It also includes a chatbox below the canvas.
+I am experimenting with learning how to sync video play across sockets, so there is also another branch 'sync-video' that includes the code I'm trying to work with to sync the video.
+It is still in progress.

 Below are some snippets of what I learned during this process.

 # Node.js